vidyasj18/Intelligence-Sig-Recs-2025/README.md

 - Plagiarism will result in immediate disqualification
 - Keep your repository private until submission
 - Follow all instructions exactly as specified in each task
+- If you have any kaggle notebooks, make them public before the deadline and add links to those notebooks in the respective folders.

 ## Questions?